 In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
 The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 This Statement establishes criteria for identifying fiduciary activities of all state and local governments.
 The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
 Separate criteria are included to identify fiduciary component units and postemployment benefit arrangements that are fiduciary activities.
 The requirements of this statement are effective for the Town's reporting period beginning July 1, 2019.
+Because of the COVID-19 pandemic, in May 2020 the GASB issued Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance which delayed the effective date of this statement by one year.
 The Town has not yet determined the impact that this statement might have on its financial statements.

 In June 2017, the GASB issued Statement No. 87, Leases.
 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right to use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
 The requirements of this statement are effective for the Town's reporting period beginning July 1, 2020.
+Because of the COVID-19 pandemic, in May 2020 the GASB issued Statement No. 95 which delayed the effective date of this statement by one and a half years.
 The Town has not yet determined the impact that this statement might have on its financial statements.

 In June 2018, the GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
-The objective of this Statement are (a) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (b) to simplify accounting for interest cost incurred before the end of a construction period.
+The objectives of this Statement are (a) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (b) to simplify accounting for interest cost incurred before the end of a construction period.
 The requirements of this Statement should be applied prospectively and are effective for the Town's reporting period beginning July 1, 2020.
-The Town has not yet determined the impact that this statement might have on its financial statements.
+Because of the COVID-19 pandemic, in May 2020 the GASB issued Statement No. 95 which delayed the effective date of this statement by one year.
+The Town does not expect this statement to have a material effect on its financial statements.